-He adds that simply providing a good transition to the nbn network is not the end game, but only the start.
-"The nbn network rollout is a challenge but presents opportunities: opportunities that need thinking about deeply, and service providers may need help from somebody like Telstra that has been building nationwide networks for years and building robust and reliable IT solutions that will continue to work when they have connected their one millionth customer."
+"One of the benefits of dealing with Telstra Wholesale is that many of the players already have their services with us on the copper network.
+When they come to transition those services to the NBN they can do it all within our environment rather than transitioning services via NBN Co or another service provider."
+He adds that simply providing a good transition to the NBN is not the end game, but only the start.
+"The NBN is a challenge but presents opportunities: opportunities that need thinking about deeply, and service providers may need help from somebody like Telstra that has been building nationwide networks for years and building robust and reliable IT solutions that will continue to work when they have connected their one millionth customer."